KhaelK138/KhaelK138.github.io/markdown/Services.md

 **Automated Tooling**
 - [AEM hacker](github.com/0ang3el/aem-hacker) can enumerate much of this and automatically report back
   - Based on these slides: [https://speakerdeck.com/0ang3el/hunting-for-security-bugs-in-aem-webapps](https://speakerdeck.com/0ang3el/hunting-for-security-bugs-in-aem-webapps)
+- [AEM Scan](github.com/Raz0r/aemscan/tree/master/aemscan) will find and display as many interesting paths as possible (more than AEM hacker in my experience)

 **High Value Endpoints**
 - Anonymous POST servlet at `/.json` or `/.1.json` allows planting new JCR nodes